5 Things You Should Know

 ATC Studios has always been dedicated to the highest quality, professional training.
 We are not affiliated with any agency or photographer.
 Whether or not you decide on ATC Studios as YOUR place of study, please do not hesitate to call us if you have questions concerning an agency "deal."

-2. All three disciplines-- acting, musical theater, and dance -- should be offered at gradient levels to provide students a well-rounded training experience.
+2. Disciplines (i.e. acting, singing, dance, improv, voice acting etc.) should be offered at gradient levels to provide students a well-grounded training experience.

-It's also important to make sure there are multiple levels of experience represented within the class structure.
+The same is true for acting.
+It's important to make sure there are multiple levels of experience represented within the class structure.
 If you are just starting out, you do NOT want to be in a scene class with people who already understand how to break down a scene, know the "lingo," and are ruthlessly going after their objectives.
 You will be lost, and your class time will not be enjoyable or beneficial.

 ATC Studios carefully places students in the correct classes for their development, and monitors their progress through periodic evaluations to ensure continued growth throughout the training process.
-ATC offers classes in all levels of acting, improvisation, musical theater, as well as dance, stage combat, speech, movement, TV/Film, auditioning, and voice over technique.
+ATC offers classes in all levels of acting, improvisation, TV/Film, auditioning, voice acting, stage combat, speech, and movement.
 Other specialty classes such as playwriting and classical theatre (Shakespeare!) are often added as interest dictates.
-Children and Teen classes allow young people to work on the same skills offered in the adult classes, modified to be accessible for these age groups.
+Children and Tween classes allow young people to work on the same skills offered in the adult classes, modified to be accessible for these age groups.

 3. A fair percentage of instructors should be professionals in their particular performance discipline.
 Professionals teach what works.